Back to Blog

 Compact custom aluminum parts may include brackets, shells, covers, handles, caps, or mounting pieces.
 Buyers should prepare basic dimensions, quantity expectations, and the areas that must be drilled, tapped, polished, coated, painted, or anodized.

 Drawings and 3D files are the most useful RFQ materials for custom OEM aluminum die casting.
-If complete files are not ready, sample photos and basic measurements can still help start the first evaluation.
+If complete files are not ready, sample photos, existing part photos, and basic measurements can still help start the first evaluation.

 2D Drawings and Key Dimensions

-A 2D drawing should show key dimensions, hole positions, threaded features, visible surfaces, and assembly points.
-If only a sketch is available, mark the most important dimensions clearly.
+A 2D drawing should show key dimensions, hole positions, threaded features, tolerance requirements, visible surfaces, internal component areas, and assembly points.
+If only a sketch is available, mark the most important dimensions and inspection areas clearly.

 3D Files for Geometry Evaluation

-3D files help the factory understand geometry, wall structure, parting direction, and areas that may need secondary processing.
-They are also useful when the part has complex surfaces or internal features.
+3D files such as STEP, STP, IGS, IGES, STL, and X_T help the factory understand geometry, wall structure, parting direction, machining allowance, and areas that may need secondary processing.
+They are also useful when the part has complex surfaces, internal features, or assembly interfaces.

 Sample Photos When Drawings Are Not Complete

-If drawings are not ready, send clear sample photos from multiple angles with approximate size, material expectation, surface finishing direction, and quantity plan.
+If drawings are not ready, send clear sample photos from multiple angles with approximate size, product application, material expectation, visible surface requirement, internal component requirement, surface finishing direction, and quantity plan.
 This helps the factory decide what additional information is needed.

 Custom die casting quotation depends on both the part and the project stage.
 Buyers should explain whether the project is in early development, sample-stage evaluation, small-batch planning, or repeat order planning.